 Since comedy is so improvisational, it never hurts to cast an actor who can do it all, so if you find yourself on set, you can add in gene-bending moments that are sure to be classic.

-2. Know the difference between lines and jokes
+2. Difference between lines and jokes

 A character’s sudden switch of mind, heart, or state of being can absolutely prompt a comedic reaction from an audience.
 It takes a talented comedian to pull off such switches naturally, so that the moment does not feel false or staged.